abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

 namespace AbdulBookStore.Models changed to namespace AbdulBookStore.Models.viewmodels
-i have add using AbdulBookStore.DataAccess.Data; to startup and delet the data one i ran the program and it works very well
+i have add using AbdulBookStore.DataAccess.Data; to startup and delet the data one i ran the program and it works very well create a new class in Uitity called SD.CS